 Birkbeck Babylab and the University of Southampton are thrilled to announce that we have been awarded funding from mental health charity MQ to help carry out a new, exciting intervention study for infants at risk of ADHD!

 The Inter-STAARS (Intervention in STAARS) project will be specifically aimed to test the efficacy of early attentional control training in babies with a parent and/or an older sibling with attention deficit disorders.
-This study is affiliated with the Studying Autism and ADHD Risk Siblings (STAARS) project at the Babylab, Centre for Cognitive and Brain Development (CBCD), Birkbeck.
+This study is affiliated with the Studying Autism and ADHD in the eaRly yearS (STAARS) project at the Babylab, Centre for Cognitive and Brain Development (CBCD), Birkbeck.